-Net cash used in operating activities for the year ended December 31, 2021 consisted primarily of the net loss for the period of approximately \$8.8 million and approximately \$0.7 million related to gains on debt extinguishment and approximately \$0.2 million related to net changes in other operating assets and liabilities.
-This was partially offset by an approximately \$1.5 million of non-cash stock-based compensation and approximately \$0.2 million of depreciation and amortization expense.
+Net cash used in operating activities for the year ended December 31, 2022 consisted primarily of the net loss for the period of approximately \$10.2 million.
+This was partially offset by an approximately \$0.9 million of non-cash stock-based compensation, \$0.5 million of stock based payments, approximately \$0.2 million of depreciation and amortization expense and approximately \$0.4 million related to net changes in other operating assets and liabilities.
 Uses of cash in operating activities were primarily to fund our product development programs and administrative expenses.

-Net cash used in investing activities for the year ended December 31, 2021 was related to purchases of equipment.
+No net cash was used or provided by in investing activities during the year ended December 31, 2022.

-Net cash provided by financing activities for the year ended December 31, 2021 consisted primarily of approximately \$8.8 million in proceeds from our equity offerings.
+Net cash provided by financing activities for the year ended December 31, 2022 consisted primarily of approximately \$5.0 million in proceeds from our equity offerings.